Qaz786i/QA-Project-/README.md

 For the development environment python3 was used in this project.
 As we used a virtual environment on python3 it made sense to use flask for the web development as python and flask go hand in hand.

+Jenkins is what was intended to be used to run the app on however due to a public keys issue on the ssh terminal it was not possible to do this.
+Ideally the app would have its own independent server from which the app would run on.

 ## Risk Assesment